 Everyone has been raving about how great Nier:Automata is.
-I’ve heard it being praised for its story, characters, world building, and gameplay.
-It’s being hailed as one of the greatest games of all time and… I don’t understand why.
-This game was a pain to play through at times with some of the dullest characters I’ve ever had the displeasure of meeting in video games.
-Read on to find out what I think of Nier: Automata!
+I’ve heard it being praised for its story, characters, world-building, and gameplay.
+It’s being hailed as one of the greatest games of all time and…so is it?
+Here’s what I think of Nier Automata!

 I updated this review to match my current review style.
 My goal is to update all of my reviews and I’m slowly going through them while making changes while I play them again.